• Skip to primary navigation

 Sous Vide Steak Temperature and Time

-Selecting the right sous vide steak temperature and doneness is the most important step to cooking a perfect steak.
-Whether you like a super juicy and rare steak, medium, or well-done steak, the sous vide machine provides precise temperature control.
+Selecting the right temperature and doneness is the most important step to sous vide cook a steak.
+Whether you like a super juicy and rare steak, medium, or a well-done steak, sous vide machine provides the precise temperature control.
 Here is a complete guide for cooking the best steak ever!

 Selecting the right temperature and doneness is the most important step to sous vide cook a steak.
 Whether you like a super juicy and rare steak, medium, or a well-done steak, sous vide machine provides the precise temperature control.
 Here is a complete guide for cooking the best steak ever! #SousVideSteakTemp #SousVideSteak